Two investing truths have proven timeless:

 - Dividend-paying stocks that steadily increase their payouts have the best track record of delivering market-beating total investment returns.

-Investors seeking a balance of lower risk and steady returns should look at blue chip stocks that pay dividends.
+Investors seeking a balance of lower risk and steady returns should check out blue chip stocks that pay dividends.
 Let's take a closer look at these stocks that offer the best of both worlds.
 They're stalwart companies that meet the blue chip standard and pay a strong dividend to deliver the best returns.

 Combining blue chip stock quality with dividends

 A broad definition of a blue chip stock is a well-known, high-quality company that's considered a leader in its industry.
-The "blue chip" descriptor comes from the game of poker, in which blue chips have the highest dollar value.
+The "blue chip" descriptor comes from poker, where blue chips have the highest value.

 Not every blue chip stock pays a dividend.
-Younger companies, such as Amazon (AMZN +1.44%), still have plenty of valuable opportunities to invest profits back into their business to accelerate growth.
-Others, such as Berkshire Hathaway (NYSE:BRK.A)(NYSE:BRK.B), have proven track records of earning high returns by reinvesting their company's profits and with share repurchase programs.
+Younger companies, such as Amazon (AMZN -1.73%), still have plenty of valuable opportunities to invest profits back into their business to accelerate growth.
+Others, such as Berkshire Hathaway (BRK.A +1.47%)(BRK.B +1.27%), have proven track records of earning high returns through share repurchase programs and reinvesting the company's profits.

-Investing in companies with the combination of blue chip status and steadily rising dividend payments can be rewarding.
+Investing in companies with a combination of blue chip status and steadily rising dividends can be rewarding.

-Let's take a close look at some of the top blue chip dividend stocks:
+Let's examine some of the top blue chip dividend stocks:

 Key Data Points